mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 string-based representation.
 In many real-world tasks this is not enough and we need access to the original values along with their output representations.
-It would be a bit silly to parse output strings when folding.
+It would be a bit silly to parse output strings when folding and it would negate any possible advantages of recursion schemes.

 Algebras that carry that information are called R-Algebras

     type RAlgebra f a = f (Fix f, a) -> a

+So instead of just accepting an element inside a functor, we get a tuple with the original entry and the pretty-printed element.
 A recursion scheme accepting this type is called a paramorphism

-    para :: (Functor f) => RAlgebra f a -> Fix f -> a
-    para rAlg = rAlg . fmap fanout . outF
+    para :: forall f, a .
+(Functor f) => RAlgebra f a -> Fix f -> a para rAlg = rAlg . fmap fanout . outF
       where fanout :: Fix f -> (Fix f, a) fanout t = (t, para rAlg a)

 Notice how types perfectly match up, so much so that we can almost write these schemes by intuition.
+If you're typing this in in your ghci, enable `ScopedTypeVariables`

 A cool example of a paramorphism would be to sum the additions together, if it turns we want to shorten the output for some important reason